Frank Chase (screenwriter)

-Frank Chase (February 22, 1923 - July 2, 2004) was an American character actor and screenwriter.
-As an actor, he is probably remembered for his role as Deputy Charlie in Attack of the 50 Foot Woman.
+Frank Chase (February 22, 1923 – July 2, 2004) was an American character actor and screenwriter.
+As an actor, he is probably best remembered for his role as Deputy Charlie in Attack of the 50 Foot Woman.
 As a writer, his most prolific work was in the television series Bonanza.
 Other television series for which he wrote scripts were The Virginian and The High Chaparral.

 Background

 Frank Chase was born in Potsdam, New York, in 1923.
 His father was screenwriter Borden Chase.
 He started out as an actor but moved to writing for television around the end of the 1950s.
 His sister is actress/dancer Barrie Chase.

 He died on July 2, 2004.

 Acting career

 1930s, 1940s

 Chase appeared in at least two films in his youth: One in a Million, which was released around 1936/1937, and Thin Ice, released in 1937.

 1950s

 His acting career as an adult began around the early 1950s with small parts in films such as Winchester '73, Bend of the River, Red Ball Express and The World in His Arms.
 Later he portrayed Borden in the 1952 western, Horizons West.
 He portrayed Keller in Saskatchewan (1954).
 He played Stone in Walk the Proud Land, a 1956 western.
 He also played Deputy Charlie in Attack of the 50 Foot Woman, a sci-fi film about a giant woman released in 1958.
 His part was as a corny deputy who in one scene comes across a giant footprint in a garden.